briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 end
 {% endhighlight %}

 Since that combination is not a closed polygon, so it will never a `ClosedPolygon` object.
 There's never a chance for it to do `ClosedPolygon` things.
 We're not going to the pet store to buy a dog, being sold a collar, and told that that's a dog.
 A dog object doesn't have to know it's not a collar, nor an airplane, nor a prime number.
 It's a collar and the only way it can be a collar is by being a collar.
-Ask Plato what a man is and watch Diogenes own him (and they were all about geometry as the purest expression of truth even after Pythagorus had to threaten people not to talk about the irrational length of the hypotenuse).
+Ask Plato what a man is and watch Diogenes own him (and they were all about geometry as the purest expression of truth even after Pythagorus had to threaten people not to talk about the irrational length of the hypotenuse):

 {% highlight ruby %}
 house = ClosedPolygon.new(